 Treating nipple thrush is important and difficult.
-It is hard to let the gel air dry on nipples - and if they are in contact with leaked milk, then the treatment does not remain in place.
-Finding ways to optimise treatment and also minimise contact with warm leaked milk which aggravates the difficulties would be very helpful - for example a shield that could hold the treatment gel in place and ideally also collect drip milk.
+It is hard to let the gel airdry on nipples and, if they are in contact with leaked milk or rub against breast pads, then the treatment does not remain in place.
+Finding ways to optimise treatment and also minimise contact with warm leaked milk, which aggravates the difficulties, would be very helpful - for example a shield that could hold the treatment gel in place and ideally also collect drip milk.
 If it was possible for this to be washable and re-usable, that would be better for the environment.

-Knowing how to advise and support mothers who are not able to breast feed, or to breast feed fully with flexible and supportive messaging that meets the needs of all - including those who would want to breast feed, but are not able to.
+Knowing how to advise and support mothers who are not able to breast feed, or to breast feed fully, with flexible and supportive messaging that meets the needs of all - including those who would want to breast feed but are not able to.

-Shields for nipple pain or to collect drip milk could be better designed so that they work and do not leak.
+Shields for nipple pain or to collect drip milk could be better designed so that they are comfortable and do not leak.

 There are many devices for extracting or pumping breast milk.
 Which ones to use when/for which women is not known.
 What works for mastitis?
-What could help them work well?
+What could help breast pumps work best?